 "Go to sleep, I'm fine," I told them, forcing a strained smile.
-"Bonne Nuit."
-(Goodnight.)
+"Bonne Nuit," I bade them good night.

 I lay in bed with my eyes wide open in the dark.
 My focus remained firmly towards the door, waiting for my fate to emerge.

-I froze with terror, as a large shadow figure emerged in the doorway, making its way over towards my bed.
+I froze with terror as a large shadowy figure emerged in the doorway, making its way over towards my bed.
 I was shaken roughly before the blankets were abruptly pulled off.